KevinSia/Documentation/AdminGuide.md

 ## Issue discovered
-- After pressing update challenge, redirects back to edit challenge page (should return back to topics index)
+- After pressing update challenge, redirects back to edit challenge page (intended?)
-- Create new user page header is still create new student (instead of create new user)
+- Create new user page header is still create new **student** (should be create new **user**)
-- Shall we replace _student_ with a ~~freakin~~ cool name?
+- Lets replace _student_ with a ~~freaking~~ cool name?
-- Unique username error not clear in update page
+- Unique username error not clear in update page (change flash message)
+- Duplicated challenge order error more user-friendly? (show what order has been taken)